 Your kid doesn’t need a bike-specific jersey, but a shirt that wicks sweat and provides sun protection is smart.
-Enter the Tech Trek, a simple T-shirt from Columbia that can handle long, hot rides without soaking up sweat like a towel.
-The poly-and-elastane blend of the fabric has a bit of stretch as well as the maximum UPF 50+ sun protection. $30; sizes XXS-XL (girls’ and boys’)
+Enter simple T-shirts from Columbia that can handle long, hot rides without soaking up sweat like a towel.
+The moisture-wicking fabric has a bit of stretch as well as the maximum UPF 50+ sun protection.
+Sizes XXS-XL (girls’, $30) and (boys’, $15).

 Fun idea: Play Bike Ride Bingo where the family is tasked with finding several items on a group list.
 It could be anything: a vintage Volkswagen Beetle, a fire truck, a jogger with a dog.
 Collect the items together or turn it into a competition by sending members of the family off in groups to separate parts of the neighborhood.
 If you’re in need of some inspiration, download our Bug Bingo card.